 Here you'll participate in a cultural tourism program and meet some of the different tribespeople—notably members of the Mbugwe, Iraqw, Gorowa, Irangi, Chagga, and Maasai.
 The exciting thing is that each day the tour offers a different cultural immersion depending on the activities going on in the village.
 Examples include visiting local farms and the homes of working families who produce everything from homemade banana beer to palm oil.

-Afterward, you'll continue to the Ngorongoro Conservation Area and another luxury lodge.
-This one sits on a lush mountain escarpment with views of the area's famous Ngorongoro Crater, the world's largest volcanic caldera.
-This UNESCO World Heritage Site measures 1,968 feet (600 m) in depth and covers 100 sq miles (260 sq km).
-It's also unique in that over 40,000 Masaai tribespeople live here, and their cattle, goats, and sheep graze right alongside the abundant wildlife.
-This offers rare insight into a way of living in harmony with nature that has hardly changed since ancient times.
+Afterward, you'll continue to the Ngorongoro Conservation Area and Escarpment Luxury Lodge Manyara.
+This luxurious retreat sits on a lush mountain escarpment with views of the area's famous Ngorongoro Crater, the world's largest volcanic caldera.
+This UNESCO World Heritage Site measures 1,968 feet (600 m) in depth and covers 100 square miles (260 sq km).
+It's also unusual in that over 40,000 Masaai tribespeople live here, and their cattle, goats, and sheep graze right alongside the abundant wildlife, offering a are insight into a way of living in harmony with nature that has hardly changed since ancient times.

 Due to its closed ecosystem, the Ngorongoro Crater is one of the most biodiverse spots in Tanzania